 We suspected that in our client’s case, the discounts-for-everyone approach was limiting their ability to scale not only their ad campaigns but their entire business — so we set up a split test to find out.

-Using Facebook ads, we promoted four different versions of their hero product at four different price points:
+We offered four different versions of their hero product at four different price points:

 - $90 (their initial offer)